gruvin/telesoarer/README.md

 This here is a lost model alarm, recently upgraded to include analogue vario output, for use with Fr-Sky telemetry and Taranis radio.
 I use it for slope soaring.
 The vario in this case is really just for fun.
 I imagine it to be more useful in a thermalling a sailplane ... and just as fun.

 I already had the lost model alarm portion from my [lostmodel project](https://github.com/gruvin/lostmodel), here on GitHub.
 So, I took that, upgraded the ATmega88P an ATmega328P to get more Flash and changed the firmware from GCC/Makefile to Arduino IDE, just to make it a little easier for others, really.
-(An Atmel programmer is still required, since I didn't include the extra few components to allow the Arduino IDE uploader thingy to work.
-Space savings, you know! ;-)
+(An Atmel programmer is still required, since I didn't include the extra components to allow the Arduino IDE bootloader.)

 The alarm itself is more than first meets the eye.
 The MCU outputs a 2.8KHz square wave at around 15% duty cycle.
 This is fed to a mechancially (cavity) resonated quartz wafer thingy to produce a LOUD noise.
 Useful on those windy days, from hiding places in the long grass!
 (The frequency and duty cycle were found experiementally, for maximum audio output.)